tardispilot/TheMissingBits/README.md

 # TheMissingBits
-ADMX template for GPO/Intune.
+ADMX template for Group Policy/Intune Configuration profiles.
 The Missing Bits that should be in the standard templates, but are not.